-We measure the time between two system states in a fair execution by the number of (asynchronous) cycles between them.
-The definition of (asynchronous) cycles considers the term of complete iterations.
-The first (asynchronous) cycle (with round-trips) of a fair execution $R=R'' \circ R'''$ is the shortest prefix $R''$ of $R$, such that each non-failing node in the network executes at least one complete iteration in $R''$, where $\circ$ is the concatenation operator (Section~\ref{sec:interModel}).
-The second cycle in execution $R$ is the first cycle in execution $R'''$, and so on.
+\textbf{Cost measures: asynchronous cycles and the happened-before relation.~~} We say that a system execution is \emph{fair} when every step that is applicable infinitely often is executed infinitely often and fair communication is kept.
+Since asynchronous systems do not consider the notion of time, we use the term (asynchronous) cycles as an alternative way to measure the period between two system states in a fair execution.
+The first (asynchronous) cycle (with round-trips) of a fair execution $R=R' \circ R''$ is the shortest prefix $R'$ of $R$, such that each non-failing node executes at least one complete iteration in $R'$, where $\circ$ is the concatenation operator.
+The second cycle in execution $R$ is the first cycle in execution $R''$, and so on.

-\begin{remark} For the sake of simple presentation of the correctness proof, we assume that any message that arrives in $R$ without being transmitted in $R$ does so within $\bigO(1)$ asynchronous cycles in $R$. \end{remark}
+\begin{remark} For the sake of simple presentation of the correctness proof, when considering fair executions, we assume that any message that arrives in $R$ without being transmitted in $R$ does so within $\bigO(1)$ asynchronous cycles in $R$. \end{remark}